SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 </details>
 <br>
 <details>
-  <summary> for example, or such as, not i.e. or e.g. </summary>
+  <summary> for example, not i.e. </summary>
 	<br>
   	<p>
 		Don't use "i.e." or "e.g." in documentation, or at least use them correctly.
+For example, i.e. does not mean "for example.
 Use the words "for example" or "such as" instead.
 Don't use "for example" in the middle of the sentence.
 	</p>
 	<p>
 		:white_check_mark: There are many variables in the file.
-For example, you can configure the host ID.
-There are some variables that are inherited from the parent process, such as user ID, date, and permissions.<br>
+For example, you can configure the host ID.<br>
+		:white_check_mark: There are some variables that are inherited from the parent process, such as user ID, date, and permissions.<br>
 		:no_entry: There are many variables in the file, for example, user ID, that can be configured.
 	</p>
 </details>
 <br>
 <details>
-  <summary> key-value, not key/value or key:value </summary>
+  <summary> key-value, not key/value, nor key:value </summary>
 	<br>
   	<p>
    		:white_check_mark: The Configuration service uses independent key-value pairs to store all configuration information.<br>